 In any case, the train station is virtually impossible to fit into his timeline.
 It was not built until 1994.
 It was finished after the Chandler allegations.
 Safechuck turned 16 in February 1994.
 There is no claim that Jackson molested him at 16 or at any time after the Chandler allegations.
 In actuality, in the film Safechuck claims that by the time of the 1993 Chandler allegations Jackson had become “a little bit absent” from his life and he only contacted him again for the Chandler allegations because he needed him to testify for him.

 It is not just a little, insignificant mistake about dates.
-It is that Safechuck alleges to have been molested specifically in a room and in a building (a pretty iconic building) that did not even exist during the relevant time!
+It is that Safechuck alleges to have been molested specifically in a room and in a building (a pretty iconic building) that did not even exist during the relevant time and by the time it was finished he was 16!
 Please also take note of the fact that Safechuck alleges that the molestation at these locations was a regular occurrence: “it happened every day”.

 Defenders of Safechuck tried to explain this away by saying things like perhaps he was abused at another train station at Neverland, but the other train stations are not buildings, just platforms.
 Here are those: